crux-bphc/chronofactorem-rewrite/README.md

 Running the project with the `dev` profile runs the backend with `nodemon`, and creates a bind mount with vite on the frontend, hot-reloading the running containers as soon as you save changes to your code.
 More importantly, this also creates an `nginx` container that makes the frontend and backend the same host to allow easy integration of the two.
 The `NGINX_PORT` defines which port it opens up for development.
 The frontend will be available at `http://localhost:NGINX_PORT/` and the backend will be at `http://localhost:NGINX_PORT/api`.

 **NOTE:** Changes to the `package.json`, `pnpm-lock.yaml` obviously, will require container rebuilds, and since the frontend container caches dependencies for the `dev` profile, we highly recommend rebuilding the containers entirely using `docker compose --profile dev down` and `docker compose --profile dev up --build`.
+Additionally, **any changes to code in the `lib` directory will also require a container rebuild**, due to the current state of `nodemon` not supporting external reference-based builds, see https://github.com/TypeStrong/ts-node/issues/897.

 #### Containers in the `dev` profile